New from Active: Check out our latest products here

 LiteRide

-Once you’ve done that, add half a scoop of ACTIVE detergent to the sink or bucket that you’re using.
-Mix the powder well so that it dissolves completely before dunking your Crocs in.
-From there, you can add a capful of bleach to the water (if your shoes are excessively dirty).
+Once you’ve done that, add half a scoop of ACTIVE Detergent to the sink or bucket that you’re using.
+Mix the powder well so that it dissolves completely before dunking your Crocs into the soapy water.

 Gently scrub the Crocs with a soft brush for a couple of minutes, paying attention to the soiled areas.
 From there, you want to let them soak in the soapy mixture.
 You can also soak and scrub at the same time.

-Pro-tip: Have a stubborn stain that you can’t get rid of?
-Consider using a magic eraser.
-You’ll be surprised as to just how well it works!
+Pro-tip: Have tough stains (e.g. grass stains) that you can’t get rid of?
+Consider using a magic eraser – this is especially true for white Crocs.
 All you have to do is rub it over the stain until it disappears.
+A few drops of dish soap is another option.

-Can You Put Your Crocs in the Washing Machine?
+Can You Put Your Dirty Crocs in the Washing Machine?

 Generally speaking, it’s not recommended that you put your Crocs in the washing machine.
-With that said, some people have had success with this method—just make sure that you don’t wash them with your clothes!
+With that said, some people have had success with this method—just make sure that you don’t wash them with your clothes.
+And remember, leather Crocs should never be machine-washed.

 Start the cycle on gentle and let it run.
 Remove the clogs afterward and allow them to air dry in a well-ventilated area.
 Once again, do not expose them to sunlight and do not run them through the dryer (unless you want to buy a new pair).

-Crocs sell sheepskin-like liners that you can put into your clogs for additional warmth.
+Crocs sell sheepskin-like liners ‘aka fuzzy Crocs’ that you can put into your clogs for additional warmth.
 As you can imagine, however, they can also get dirty with frequent wear.
 The good news is that you can easily take them off and wash them.

-Can You Put Croc Liners in the Washer?
+Can You Put Fur-Lined Crocs in the Washer?

 When they’re fully dry, you can snap the liners back into the Crocs.